Rangers vs. Tigers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Nathan Eovaldi (6-2) to the mound for his 11th start this season.
+- The Rangers will send Martin Perez (6-1) to the mound for his 11th start this season.

 |Opponent